-COVID-19 Update: October 2020
+COVID-19 Update: March 2021

-For patients, families and carers, please find below the Covid guidelines from the International Clinical Council for FOP, updated 22nd July 2020
+For patients, families and carers, please find below the Covid guidelines from the International Clinical Council for FOP, updated 18th March 2021.

 Read the updated ICC Guidelines here.